Luis Arraez Preview, Player Props: Marlins vs. Nationals

 Luis Arraez At The Plate

-- Among the qualified hitters in MLB, his batting average ranks first, his on-base percentage ranks eighth, and he is 60th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks first in batting average, ninth in on-base percentage, and 66th in slugging.

-- Looking at the 124 games he has played this year, he's went deep in five of them (4.0%), and in 1% of his trips to the plate.
+- He has gone deep in 3.9% of his games this year, and 0.9% of his trips to the plate.

-- In 31.5% of his games this season, Arraez has picked up at least one RBI.
-In 14 of those games (11.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 39 games this year (30.7%), Arraez has picked up an RBI, and in 14 of those games (11%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.